 The Carlson Law Firm Can Help

-The Carlson Law Firm is currently investigating pancreatic cancer in diabetic patients who used an incretin mimetic.
+The Carlson Law Firm is currently investigating pancreatic cancer in diabetic patients who used incretin mimetics.
 Hundreds have taken legal action against pharmaceutical companies for these dangerous drugs.
-If you or someone you love suffered injuries from Januvia, Janumet, Byetta or Victoza, contact our firm.
+If you or someone you love suffered injuries from Januvia, Janumet, Byetta, or Victoza, contact our firm.
 We have been representing clients against big pharmaceutical companies for more than 40 years.